 Unlike non-heme iron, the absorption of heme iron is not affected by the presence of antinutrients.

 However, iron deficiency is easy to avoid on a well-planned vegan diet that contains plenty of non-heme iron.

-It’s not considered essential in the diet, as your body produces small amounts.
+Taurine isn’t considered essential in the diet, since your body produces small amounts.
 Still, dietary taurine may play a role in maintaining your body’s taurine levels.

 Synthetic taurine supplements are widely available and suitable for vegetarians and vegans.

-SUMMARY Taurine is a sulfur compound that has several functions in your body.
-It’s only found naturally in animal-based foods but also available in synthetic supplement form.
+Taurine is a sulfur compound that has several functions in your body.
+It’s found naturally in only animal-based foods but is also available in synthetic supplement form.